vlandham/captain_z/out/captain_z.md

 The flare caught his eye as it shot out from the leader's ship.
 Captain Spears watched it as it lit the sky red over the water.
 He saw the other captains dutifully follow their orders to start the attack.
 But Captain Spears now had another reason not to join in the battle.
 If he could block Wind Drinker from leaving the bay, perhaps he could get his hands on the treasure Captain Zephyr had stolen.

 He spoke in a whisper to his crew to explain the plan.
-Then he gave the order and The Sea Breaker started slowly making its way toward the entrance to the bay.
+Then he gave the order and the Sea Breaker started slowly making its way toward the entrance to the bay.

 If Captain Zephyr wanted out, she would have to get through Spears and his crew.